fastify/fastify/docs/index.md

 - [Reference documentation](./Reference/Index.md)
 - [Guides](./Guides/Index.md)

-The reference documenation utilizes a very formal style in an effort to document Fastify's API and implementation details thoroughly for the developer who needs such.
+The reference documentation utilizes a very formal style in an effort to document Fastify's API and implementation details thoroughly for the developer who needs such.
 The guides category utilizes an informal, educational, style as a means to introduce newcomers to core, and advanced, Fastify concepts.